ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Overview

-In this hands-on lab, you are working with Contoso to develop a process of implementing an automated deployment of single-node and highly-available SAP HANA instances on Azure virtual machines (VMs).
+In this hands-on lab, you are working with Contoso to develop a process of implementing an automated deployment of highly-available SAP HANA instances on Azure virtual machines (VMs).
 Your tasks will include the preparation for the deployment process, invoking the deployment, validating the outcome of the deployment, and removal of all the deployed resources.

 ## Solution architecture